Chart Color Schemes

 Primbee has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-By 2041, Primbee is expected to increase by 7 persons based on aggregated SA2-level projections, reflecting a reduction of 1.2% over the 17 years.
+AreaSearch is utilizing ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, which were released in 2022 with a base year of 2021.
+These projections indicate that the Primbee (SA2) is expected to increase by 7 persons by 2041, reflecting a reduction of approximately 1.1% over the 17-year period from 2025 to 2041.
+This anticipated growth aligns with the lower quartile growth trend for non-metropolitan areas nationally.

 Frequently Asked Questions - Population